DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Prep for Detect Lies quiz, to be taken during any 2-hour period before midnight tonight on [Moodle](https://moodle.trincoll.edu)

 ### Fri 21 Jan
-- Final evaluation: Zoom meeting with guest experts, time TBA.
+- 9:15 to 10:30am ET: [Final evaluation Zoom meeting with guest experts](https://docs.google.com/document/d/1rcJhgJcyQ8jBCx3fUyFHg1Y481mS-YDwrY8bamDp46s/edit).
 Instead of a final exam, guest experts will review your final data stories online and pose questions for up to 5 minutes to each solo/duo student about your data, storytelling, and design decisions.
 Counts as Build 7 and 8 combined, for total of 10 points from guest evaluators.
 - Class wrap-up and why data visualization matters to me: <https://ontheline.trincoll.edu>
 - Student course feedback on anonymous group Google Doc